 U) |

-| I) | V) |
+I) | V) |

-| J) The Journals of Lewis and Clark.
-As Stephen Ambrose writes in the forward: "These journals are a national literary treasure...It is the ideal selection for the citizen-reader, an American classic in its own right, a book that will read as long as the Republic lasts." |
+J) The Journals of Lewis and Clark - As Stephen Ambrose writes in the forward: "These journals are a national literary treasure...It is the ideal selection for the citizen-reader, an American classic in its own right, a book that will read as long as the Republic lasts." |

-W) The Working Poor - This, from the author, David Shipler, says it all: “Most of the people I write about in this book do not have the luxury of rage.
+W) The Will of the People - Barry Friedman's pathbreaking account of the relationship between popular opinion and the Supreme Court -- from the Declaration of Independence to the end of the Rehnquist Court in 2005 --details how the American people came to accept their most controversial institution and, in so doing, shaped the meaning of the Constitution.
+The Working Poor - This, from the author, David Shipler, says it all: “Most of the people I write about in this book do not have the luxury of rage.
 They are caught in exhausting struggles.
 Their wages do not lift them far enough from poverty to improve their lives, and their lives, in turn, hold them back.
 The term by which they are usually described, ‘working poor,’ should be an oxymoron.
 Nobody who works hard should be poor in America.” |

-| K) | X) |
+K) | X) |

-| L) | Y) |
+Y) |

-| M) The Media Monopoly - Since this classic on corporate control of the media was first published in 1983, the number of corporations dominating our media has shrunk from fifty to merely five.
+M) The Media Monopoly - Since this classic on corporate control of the media was first published in 1983, the number of corporations dominating our media has shrunk from fifty to merely five.
 Once called "alarmist", Bagdikian's claims are uncanny and chilling in their accuracy.
 This much-needed sixth edition follows up on the digital revolution, revealing startling details of a new communications cartel within the United States. |

 Z) |